TJeffrey237/CS386Project/deliverables/Deliverable6-Implementation2.md

 - Repository: [Upkeep](https://github.com/TJeffrey237/CS386Project)

 # Requirements #
-List in this section, the requirements and associated pull request that you implemented for this release, following the example below---include the description of the requirement, a link to the issue,  a link to the pull request(s) that implement the requirement, who implemented the requirement, who approved it, and a print screen that depicts the implemented feature (if applicable).
-Order the requirements by the name of the student who implemented them.

-We expect that you implement/prototype the features you specified in your MVP (c.f.
-D.2 Requirements).
-We expect that all the members of the group have been involved in some programming activities and report here several pull requests.

 Pull Request 1:
 - Requirement: As a player, I want a puzzle that allows me to clean an object by drawing with my mouse so that I can get more immersed into the cleaning experience.
 - Issue: [#37](https://github.com/TJeffrey237/CS386Project/issues/37)